MicrosoftDocs/content-templates/templates/org/aac/aac-sample-solution-content.md

 > REQUIRED STATEMENT: If using this section, include the following statement to introduce the section:

-Security provides assurances against deliberate attacks and the misuse of your valuable data and systems.
+Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Overview of the Security pillar](/azure/architecture/framework/security/overview).

 > This section includes identity and data sovereignty considerations.
 > Are there any security considerations (past the typical) that I should know about this?